 Driving is a privilege, not a right.
 The State grants you the privilege of operating motor vehicles only as long as you drive safely and obey the rules and regulations.
 If you violate driving laws, your driving privileges may be suspended or revoked.
 The period of the suspension or revocation varies with the type of offense(s) committed.
 A fee of $50.00 must be paid to reinstate a suspended license; A $200.00 fee is charged to reinstate a revoked license.
 You may be required to complete all driver license written, road, and eye-screen tests before reinstating your license.
 Suspension of a license is a temporary removal of your driving privilege.
 Revocation of a license is a cancellation of your driving privilege.
-For questions regarding license suspension you may call 302.744.2509.
-For questions regarding license revocation you may call 302.744.2508.
+For questions regarding license suspension or to pay your reinstatement fee over the phone you may call 302.744.2509.
+For questions regarding license revocation or to pay your reinstatement fee over the phone you may call 302.744.2508.
 For questions regarding serious medical conditions you may call 302.744.2507.

 The Division will suspend or revoke the license of any Delaware resident who has been convicted of a violation in another state which, if committed in Delaware, would be grounds for suspension or revocation of a license.
 The driving record includes all convictions, even those committed in other states.